 For answering behavioral interview questions, we recommend learning our step-by-step method.
 In addition, you'll want to write down your answers to the common behavioral questions we listed previously in this guide.
 During your interviews, you'll be able to provide clearer answers that better highlight your accomplishments, if you've prepared some responses in advance.

 Finally, a great way to practice coding, system design, and behavioral questions, is to interview yourself out loud.
 This may sound strange, but it can significantly improve the way you communicate your answers during a real interview.
 Play the role of both the candidate and the interviewer, asking questions and answering them, just like two people would in an interview.

 Practicing by yourself will only take you so far.
 One of the main challenges of coding interviews is communicating what you are doing as you are doing it.
 As a result, we strongly recommend practicing live coding interviews with a peer interviewing you.
 Taking this approach is helpful for system design and behavioral questions as well.

-A great place to start is to practice with friends if you can.
-If you don't have anyone in your network who can interview you, then you can also find peers to practice with on platforms such as Pramp.
+If possible, a great place to start is to practice with friends.
+This can be especially helpful if your friend has experience with software engineer interviews, or is at least familiar with the process.
+If you don't have anyone in your network who can interview you, you can find peers to practice with on our mock interview platform.

 3.4 Practice with ex-interviewers